dmikushin/refactorial/README.md

 Refactorial is a Clang-based refactoring tool for C, C++, Objective-C, and Objective-C++.
 It has a number of nice properties:

-1. It runs independent of any IDE
+1. It runs independently of any IDE
 2. It refactors C, C++, Objective-C and Objective-C++ programs
 3. It can refactor both a library and its clients using the same script, so that library developers can upgrade libraries more easily by distributing the script
 4. It is extensible